microsoft/ApplicationInsights-Python/DESCRIPTION.rst

     # log something (this will be sent to the Application Insights service as a trace)
     my_logger.debug('This is a message')

-    # don't forget to flush to send all un-sent telemetry
+    # logging shutdown will cause a flush of all un-sent telemetry items
-    handler.flush()
+    # alternatively flush manually via handler.flush()